xenjee/FlamePy_sg/readme.md

 There is still an error message about yaml but the few scripts in here still work.

 Todo:
-Figure out a better way to import clique and yaml (modules)
+Figure out a better way to import clique and yaml (modules).

 ----------
 2018/05/14